 Appeals are a request for review of a lower court's decision.
-This article provides the procedure for appeals as well as guidelines for pro se appeals.
-Special thanks to Texas Young Lawyers Association for its contribution to this article.
+This short article explains how to learn about procedures for appeals and guidelines for pro se appeals.
+Special thanks to the Texas Young Lawyers Association.

 Everyone has the right to represent themselves in a Texas court.
-But, be aware that pro se litigants are held to the same standards as licensed attorneys and are required to follow the Texas Rules of Appellate Procedure (TRAP).
+But, be aware that pro se litigants are held to the same standards as licensed attorneys and must follow the Texas Rules of Appellate Procedure (TRAP).
 Pro se representation carries many risks.
-Failure to follow the rules can result in fines, sanctions, or the dismissal of the case.
+Failure to follow the rules can result in fines, sanctions, or case dismissal.

 The Texas Young Lawyers Association Pro Se Appellate Guide is designed to educate pro se litigants about appellate procedure and help them through the appellate process.
 Do not assume that all the requirements of an appeal are set out in this guide.
-This guide is only a general overview of appellate procedure, and in no way stands in place of the Texas Rules of Appellate Procedure or legal representation.
+This guide is only a general overview of appellate procedure and does not stand in place of the Texas Rules of Appellate Procedure or legal representation.

 Texas Young Lawyers Association Pro Se Appellate Guide.